mit-rss/path_planning/README.md

 | report grade (out of 10)   | 40%       |

 ### TA Checkoff
 Before your briefing deadline, you should seek out a TA to check off your solution during lab hours or office hours.
 We want to see a working solution for both your trajectory planner and trajectory follower in simulation.
-At least one member of your team needs to be present for the checkoff and be ready to answer questions about your implementation.
+Ideally all of your team needs to be present for the checkoff and be ready to answer questions about your implementation.

 ### Briefing Evaluation (see [technical briefing rubric](https://canvas.mit.edu/courses/31106/assignments/385220) for grading details)